 Primary education or elementary education is the first stage of formal education.
 The stage students enter after preschool or pre-primary education (offering early education to children before joining primary school) and before secondary school.

-The primary school level of education is further categorised into primary and upper primary, in which the children within the age group 6-10 and 11-14 are placed, respectively.
+- The primary school level of education is further categorised into primary and upper primary, in which the children within the age groups 6-10 and 11-14 are placed, respectively.

-Lower primary refers to classes I to V, and upper primary, commonly referred to as middle school, refers to class VI to VIII.
+- Lower primary refers to classes I to V, and upper primary, commonly referred to as middle school, refers to classes VI to VIII.

 Primary Schools in India

 In 2011, it was noted that there were 5,816,673 primary school teachers within the country.
-However, rural India faced significant problems such as a proper school structure, well-trained professional teachers, chairs and tables for students, washrooms, drinking water that has raised hygiene and safety concerns.
+However, rural India faced significant problems such as a proper school structure, well-trained professional teachers, chairs and tables for students, washrooms, and drinking water, which raised hygiene and safety concerns.

-Over the years, the number of schools has multiplied, and India has surpassed China to have the most number of schools even though both countries have a similar population.
+- Over the years, the number of schools has multiplied, and India has surpassed China to have the largest number of schools, even though both countries have a similar population.

-Lack of good resources and infrastructure is also one of the concerns for distorted students to teachers in schools.
+- Lack of good resources and infrastructure is also one of the concerns for students and teachers in schools.

 What is the Current Status of the Primary Schools in India?